Sinkhorn Divergences for Unbalanced Optimal Transport: Conclusion

 \section{Conclusion}

 We presented in this article the Sinkhorn divergences for unbalanced optimal transport.
-We provided a theoretical analysis of both these divergences and the associated Sinkhorn's algorithm.
+We provided a theoretical analysis of both these divergences and the associated Sinkhorn's algorithm in the setting of continuous measures with compact support.
 This shows how key properties from the balanced setting carry over to the unbalanced case.
 This however requires some non-trivial adaptations of both the definition of the divergences and the proof technics, in order to cope with a wide range of entropy functions.
 The resulting unbalanced Sinkhorn divergences offer a versatile tool hybridizing OT and MMD distances which can readily be used in many applications in imaging sciences and machine learning.